bibhishank/profile-website/README.md

 #### The website features projects from my exploration of new technologies, particularly in Generative AI, created with the utilization of the OpenAI API and Google's Bard Gemini API.

-💡 The website design is inspired by [@Sven-Bo](https://github.com/Sven-Bo) 💡
-Find his:

 repository here: [https://github.com/bibhishank/profile-website](https://github.com/bibhishank/profile-website)